bschm0622/becky-schmidt-website/src/content/blog/product-management-principles-ai.md

 I chose 6 sections (home, about, projects, resume, blog, and connect with me) on a single page site.
 I fed those sections one by one to Cursor.
 Just like in product management, it’s important to break down projects into smaller tasks.
 Without the requirements clearly structured, the AI model will easily go off on its own, but by setting clear requirements, you can achieve great results.

 For example, I wanted a custom timeline for my resume.
 I broke it down into simple steps for the AI to execute: first, create a horizontal scroll.
 Next, build expandable cards.
 Finally, optimize it for mobile.
-With each step clearly defined, the AI was able to deliver exactly what I had envisioned.
+With each step clearly defined, the AI was able to deliver exactly what I had envisioned without completely destroying my codebase, or getting confused.

 ## Execution

 When building with AI, the sky's the limit, especially when you’re both the developer and the project manager.
-Once the requirements were clear, I focused on getting a working version live, addressing all bugs, and then tinkered until I was happy with the result.
+Once the requirements were clear, I focused on getting a working version live, addressing all bugs, and then tinkered with the design until I was happy with the result.
 I resisted the urge to keep tweaking it by staying focused on the final goal of shipping a functional website quickly, knowing I can iterate again later.

 ## Message